 Blynk Application

 Blynk is an IoT service that helps in controlling hardware remotely using mobile applications to control IoT systems.
 It is connected to its private cloud server and can include data analytics and machine learning.
 In addition, it can be linked with hardware such as a Raspberry Pi or an ESP using libraries such as in Arduino.

 Each Blynk project creates a unique Auth token used to verify user permission and connect the Blynk server to the correct hardware (and vice-versa).
 This creates a secure connection and so sensitive data and actuator manipulation can be used.
-As Blynk uses its servers, the smartphone with the Blynk project does not need to be connected to the same network as the hardware connected to the project.
+As Blynk uses its own servers, the smartphone with the Blynk project does not need to be connected to the same network as the hardware connected to the project.
 This allows remote monitoring and manipulation if an active internet connection is available.
 However, users can host a local/private Blynk server which then removes the energy limitation.
-It cannot be controlled using different networks out of the box when hosted locally, but it is achievable using software.
+It cannot be controlled using different networks out of the box when hosted locally, but it is achievable using other software.
 Hosting a local Blynk server allows the creator to bypass the limit on widgets enforced.
 However, that is unneeded in the scope of the prototype.